coxmediagroup/Tic-Tac-Toe/DEPLOYNOTES.rst

 Known Issues
 """"""""""""

 * Error checking is still very light.
-Sending incorrect form data or attempting to send an invalid move won't be stopped yet (among other issues).
+Beyond not handling many normal cases well (ie. DB down), some concerns to note: Incorrect form data isn't handled gracefully.
+Attempting to spam multiple invalid moves for the same exact game aren't really stopped as it is currently only prevented on the UI/Client level rather than on the server.

 * Unit tests need to be fleshed out and have only partial code coverage.